 I had an uncanny connection with nature including nonverbal communication and connection with animals which meant I was followed by cats for years.
 I lived for collecting rocks and crystals, looking them up in my favorite rock and gem book.
 I watched birds and knew their unique songs and colors.
 I wrote stories in elementary school about the “wilderness girl,” a wild independent girl who was alone and one with nature.
-I hunted for wild carrots in my backyard and hid away in my front yard tree like a hermit in a cave for hours.
-I was scared of the unseen reality I often saw in my parents bedroom at night hoping it would go away.
+I hunted for wild carrots and blackberries in my backyard and hid away in my front yard tree like a hermit in a cave for hours.
+I was scared of the unseen reality I often saw in my parents bedroom at night hoping it would go away since no one could explain it to me.
 I had “imaginary friends.”

 When I had the strong sense one morning that we immediately needed to see my great grandmother and my parents told me to wait until the weekend, I was heartbroken and unsurprised when we received news of her death the next morning.
 I could feel when others were upset in my own body before they spoke or showed it.
 I often knew I wasn’t alone when I was physically alone.
 Over the years, I “coped” with my experiences by turning them off out of fear or brushing them off as “normal,” never discussing them with others.
-Through social conditioning and learning, I came to believe that anything in the unseen world was scary and evil.
+Through social conditioning and learning, I came to believe that anything in the unseen world was scary and evil, even though my experience of it was otherwise.
 I slowly disconnected from these gifts peaking through.
 I even convinced myself for a long time it was all unreal.

 In many ways, my draw towards mystery never left me.
 I loved reading Nancy Drew mystery books.
 My favorite nightly tv shows were about solving crimes and murder mysteries.
 By the time I reached the end of high school I was sure I would become an investigative journalist, but as fate would have it during a policy studies course my first semester, I realized I didn't want to write the news, I wanted to be the one creating it.
-This started my journey towards what I thought would be a career in criminal justice as an FBI Agent.
+This started my journey towards what I thought would be a career in criminal justice as an FBI Agent understanding the inner workings of the mind.
 The Universe had other plans.

 Enthusiastic, curious, and adventurous are part of my nature.
 I grew up in the Midwest where smiles while talking were part of the territory and waving to strangers was second nature.
 A creative at heart, I spent my youth engrossed in dance, writing, music, and the great outdoors.
 I took my first overseas trip when I was 12 to tour parts of Europe and the US performing with a ballet ensemble.
 Then later at the age of 21 my soul called me to travel overseas again.
 I moved across the globe to live in Cairo, Egypt after a fateful day of studying and opening the University newspaper to a page that said "Study abroad in Egypt."
 While I was looking for answers following the violence of 9/11, I later learned that the Universe guided me there to awaken me to who I AM.
 My time in the region changed me.
 No longer interested in domestic questions around violence, I became curious about the role of conflict and peace on an international scale.
 I backpacked the region.
 I learned Arabic.
 I saw sights I never imagined I'd see.